How will these two guitars stand against each other?

 How Does Each Guitar Sound?

-Judging from the videos above, choosing the best guitar is a tough choice.
+Judging from the videos above, choosing the best acoustic guitar, or rather the better acoustic guitar is a tough choice.
 The Yamaha FG830 produces a loud, crisp, and overwhelming sound that makes you want to play more.
 It has an awesome punch tone that is really perfect, and each string’s sound is defined.

 On the contrary, the Seagull S6 sounds “whole” in a sense that you can hear the tone screaming from the inside.
 The cedar top really brings out the best in this guitar which also produces a bright sound that balances over each string.